 Prepping the Vegetables

-In this recipe the meatballs are the star, with the pasta playing a close second in its supporting role.
-Most of my family would turn up their noses at large pieces of vegetables floating around with them.
+In this recipe the meatballs get top billing, but the pasta is a close second.
+Most of my family would turn up their noses at having large pieces of vegetables floating around with them.
 No worries, though.
-My solution to not losing one gram of the nutrition and flavor that veggies bring to the table is to grind/mince them in my *food processor.
+My solution to not losing one gram of the nutrition and flavor that veggies bring to the table is to grind/mince them in my

 By adding them to the pot in such a tiny form, they literally melt into the simmering broth and no one even knows they’re there.
 Win for vitamins and minerals; and win for pleasing every palate.